SmithsonianWorkshops/2018-06-12-nmnh/_episodes/12-variant_calling.md

 # Setting up

-First we will copy the reference genome data into our `data/` directory, as well as a set of trimmed FASTQ files to work with.
-These are small subsets of our real trimmed data, and will enable us to run our variant calling workflow quite quickly.
+First we will copy the reference genome data into our `data/` directory, as well as a set of trimmed FASTQ files to work with in this lesson, and a set of untrimmed files for the next one.
 ~~~
 $ cd /pool/genomics/username/dc_workshop
 $ cp -r /data/genomics/workshops/data_carpentry_genomics/dc_sampledata_lite/ref_genome/ data/
 $ cp -r /data/genomics/workshops/data_carpentry_genomics/dc_sampledata_lite/trimmed_fastq_small/ data/
+$ cp -r /data/genomics/workshops/data_carpentry_genomics/dc_sampledata_lite/untrimmed_fastq/ data/
 ~~~
 {: .bash}